teamdigitale/teamdigitale.governo.it/en/projects/designers.md

     title: Piwik for the public sector websites
     desc: Starting using Piwik as web analytics system for the public sector websites
   - period: February 2018
-    title: Development of a POC for the web toolkit with Bootstrap 4
+    title: Development started for the <a href="https://italia.github.io/bootstrap-italia/">Bootstrap 4 web toolkit</a>
-    desc: A new approact for the web toolkit implementation
+    desc: A new approach for the web toolkit implementation, built upon Bootstrap 4
-    status: todo
   - period: March 2018
     title: Service design kit and user research
     description: Personas, user journey maps and other working tools
-    status: todo
   - period: April 2018
-    title: Development of a POC for the web toolkit with React, Angular, Vue.js
+    title: Development started for React, Angular, Vue.js web toolkits
     desc: New frontend technologies for the web toolkit
-    status: todo
+  - period: April 2018
+    title: New designers kits on <a href="https://designers.italia.it/">Designers Italia</a>
+    desc: A practical toolset to help designers building services for public websites
   - period: May 2018
     title: Content kit
     desc: A Trello board for editorial workflow, tagging and language